STUDENT FINANCIAL AID

 Motlow State Community College School Code: 006836

-Motlow State Community College (Motlow) has financial aid offices located on the second floor of the Crouch Center on the Moore County Campus and in the administrative buildings on the Fayetteville, McMinnville, and Smyrna centers.
-Students may also speak to a financial aid representative during regular business.
-Students with questions about the financial aid process may call 1-800-654-4877, ext.
-1553, or 931-393-1553 or may send an email to email@example.com.
+Motlow State Community College (Motlow) has financial aid offices located on the second floor of the Crouch Center on the Moore County campus, in the administrative buildings on the Fayetteville and McMinnville centers, and in the One-Stop at the Smyrna campus.
+Students may also speak to a financial aid representative during regular business hours.
+Students with questions about the financial aid process may call the Financial Aid Office at 931-393-1553 (or toll-free at 1-800-654-4877, ext.
+1553) or contact them via email.

-The following financial aid sections outline current provisions; but since regulations and funding for institutional, state, and federally supported programs are subject to change, Motlow reserves the right to administer the programs accordingly.
+The following financial aid sections outline current provisions; however, since regulations and funding for institutional, state, and federally supported programs are subject to change, Motlow reserves the right to administer the programs accordingly.

-The primary purpose of the financial aid program at Motlow is to provide assistance to students who, without such aid, would find it difficult or be unable to attend college successfully.
+The primary purpose of the financial aid program at Motlow is to provide assistance to students who, without such aid, would find it difficult or would be unable to attend college successfully.
 The financial aid programs at Motlow are administered in accordance with nationally established policy and philosophy of financial aid for education.
 The basis of this policy is the belief that students and parents have the primary responsibility for financing education and that financial assistance is available when the student and parents cannot meet educational costs.
 Motlow provides this assistance through federal, state, institutional, and private sources.
 All students are encouraged to apply for aid if they feel they have the need.
 To determine if there is need for assistance, students must complete and submit the Free Application for Federal Student Aid (FAFSA) to the United States Department of Education, which takes into consideration the factors that affect a family’s financial status.
-The FAFSA should be filed on-line at www.fafsa.ed.gov.
-Motlow’s financial aid programs focus on the student as an individual with aid being awarded to students with need without regard to age, disability, national origin, race, religion, sex, or sexual orientation.
+Motlow’s financial aid programs focus on the student as an individual, with aid being awarded to students with need regardless of age, disability, national origin, race, religion, sex, or sexual orientation.

 HOW TO APPLY